Nitin Sawhney: Live

 Sawhney is a flamenco guitarist and classical/jazz pianist.
 He works in the classical and pop communities, leading to his claim to broadcasting as artist in his own right for both the BBC Traditional and Electric Proms at London's Royal Albert Hall and Roundhouse respectively.
 His band has toured the world for decades and Sawhney has performed and scored in recent years with international orchestras to silent films, most notably Alfred Hitchcock's The Lodger, Franz Osten's A Throw of Dice and Naruse's Yogoto No Yume, all for the London Symphony Orchestra.

 Nitin has conducted both the London Symphony Orchestra and the Singapore Festival Orchestra and wrote his first choral piece for London Contemporary Voices Choir.
 In September 2014, he performed at London's Royal Albert Hall, where he showcased tracks from his tenth studio album, Dystopian Dream.
 Sawhney musically directed a tribute to the rock musician Jack Bruce at London's Roundhouse in October 2015, and was also musical director for the show Tony Visconti: A Life in Music at London's Union Chapel in 2017.

-Sawhney, given his classical background, is an experienced and established DJ, mixing styles from Afro-beat and Dubstep to Asian breakbeat and drum 'n' bass.
-Performing at London's tastemaking Fabric nightclub, Sawhney has DJed at The Big Chill, Womad, Womadelaide and across the world at numerous major festivals.
-Clubland has seen three international DJ album releases by Sawhney; All Mixed Up – The Definitive Remix Collection; Fabriclive 15 and In the Mind of...
+Sawhney is also a DJ, mixing styles from Afro-beat, Dubstep, Asian breakbeat and drum and bass.
+He performed at London's Fabric nightclub.
+He has also DJed at festivals such as The Big Chill, WOMAD, WOMADelaide.
+Clubland released three DJ albums by Sawhney: All Mixed Up – The Definitive Remix Collection; Fabriclive 15 and In the Mind of...
 Nitin Sawhney.